serge-bohorad/windows-process-manager/doc/api.md

 > ⚠ Note that almost all functions may throw exceptions.
 If a function can throw exceptions, call function only in the **try catch** block, or use the **catch** if a function returns a promise.

+> ⚠ All functions use the Unicode version of winapi.
+If you use a Buffer from a string, encode the buffer with **utf16le**.

 ## createProcess
 ```typescript